 All clients deserve the highest degree of personal attention.
 Frances Nicotra pays attention and listens carefully to each client, has a great deal of empathy for each client's needs and goals, is realistic and pragmatic in how to achieve a fair outcome within the paramaters of the law and communicates and advocates strongly to obtain the best possible results.

-As a long time Trustee and current Officer of the Hudson County Bar serving as Recording Secretary for 2017, Frances Nicotra maintains a professional rapport with judges and colleagues in New York and New Jersey courts because she knows the value of working together with integrity no matter how complex the legal matter.
+As a long time Trustee and 2021 President of the Hudson Coutry Bar Association, Frances Nicotra maintains a professional rapport with judges and colleagues in New York and New Jersey courts because she knows the value of working together with integrity no matter how complex the legal matter.
 This translates to more effective advocacy and resolution, which results in significant savings to a client's legal fee.

 Upon speaking and meeting with Frances Nicotra, a client knows just how much passion she has for the practice of law and taking care of her clients.
 Frances Nicotra, Esq. is available to speak with each client and returns all telephone calls and emails promptly.
 Frances Nicotra balances an effective and dedicated support staff with the utmost care to protect client confidentiality.

 The law is in a constant state of change.
 The stress of marital problems, divorce, child custody issues and lack of spousal support, alimony or child support make it harder to get by.
+If you are getting a divorce, the time to do it is now.
+New tax laws have eliminated the alimony tax deduction for all divorces after December 31, 2018.
+Consult your accountant for tax advice and call our office to schedule an appointment.
 Alimony reform laws have made it necessary to have an attorney to obtain the best award for you, especially in cases where either party owns a business and/or or a spouse's income varies from year to year.
 Determining a spouse's income for child support calculations can be equally challenging when either party owns a business and/or income varies from year to year.
 Obtaining a domestic violence final restraining order can be an exhaustive process, but one that protects your safety and may also permit you to recover reimbursement for medical expenses, counseling expenses, rent or mortgage payments and pain and suffering.

 Having a Domestic Violence Restraining Order, petty disorderly persons and disorderly persons offenses can compromise your ability to find and keep work, get into the school of your choice, obtain financial aid and can also prevent you from obtaining legal citizenship.
 Expungements of certain criminal offenses give you a fresh start and a competitive advantage to obtain employment and/or get into the school of your choice.